temporalio/documentation/docs/typescript/workflows.md

 Updatable Timer
 </summary>

-Here is how you can build an updatable timer with `condition` (warning: the code below has not been vetted, please check with us if you need to write something like this):
+Here is how you can build an updatable timer with `condition`:

 ```ts
 // usage